purescript-contrib/setup-purescript/README.md

 ### Specify Versions

-Each tool can accept a semantic version (only exact versions currently supported) or the string `"latest"`.
+Each tool can accept one of the following:
+- a semantic version (only exact versions currently supported)
+- the string `"latest"`, which represents the latest non-prerelease version
+- the string `"unstable"`, which represents the latest version (pre-release or not)

 Tools that are not installed by default must be specified this way to be included in the toolchain.

 ```yaml
 steps: